jlake/yaf_smarty/README.md

 A demo project for yaf framework with smarty3 template engine.

-This directory must be writable:
+These directories must be writable:
 * smarty/cache
 * smarty/compiled